solana-foundation/developer-content/content/guides/advanced/stake-weighted-qos.md

 On the RPC you will have to use `--rpc-send-transaction-tpu-peer` to forward transactions to a specific leader.
-The exact usage would be `--rpc-send-transaction-tpu-peer HOST:PORT`, with the Host being of the leader you have the `staked-nodes-overrides` enabled on.
+The exact usage would be `--rpc-send-transaction-tpu-peer HOST:PORT`.
+The Host is the ip address of the leader you have the `staked-nodes-overrides` enabled on and the Port is the QUIC TPU port of that host.
+The QUIC TPU port number is the lowest value of your `--dynamic-port-range` plus 9.
+For example, if the flag is `--dynamic-port-range 8000-8100`, the QUIC TPU port is `8009`.

 The peering would looking like the following:

 ![Diagram of RPCs peering with Validator for Stake-weighted Qos](/assets/guides/stake-weighted-qos-guide/peered-RPCs-guide.png)